amaancodes/my-portfolio-site/README.md

+# myportfolio

 This is my first code on github.
 I want to become a kickass developer.
-I hope i stay consistent and learn a lot of things
+I hope i stay consistent and learn a lot of things.
+It's coming up tomorrow

 Cheers!